websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-jboss-eap.md

 For DXP 7.3 and earlier, follow these additional steps:

-1. Unzip the Dependencies ZIP file to the `$JBOSS_HOME/modules/com/liferay/portal/main` folder (create this folder if it doesn't exist).
+1. Unzip the Dependencies ZIP file to a folder called `$JBOSS_HOME/modules/com/liferay/portal/main` (create this folder if it doesn't exist).
 1. Create the file `module.xml` in the `$JBOSS_HOME/modules/com/liferay/portal/main` folder.
 In the file, declare the portal module and all of its required resources and dependencies:

     ```xml